ashmisinha/TerraWeek/day01/solution.md

-#Terraweek Challenge: Day 1 - Introduction to Terraform
+# Introduction to Terraform

-Hello everyone, It’s my first day of #Terraweek challenge, where we will dive into the basic concepts of Terraform. 🚀
+Hello Everyone!
+Today marks the beginning of my #Terraweek challenge.
+Within this blog post, we'll delve into the fundamental notions surrounding Terraform, exploring its definition, significance, and the means by which it operates."
+We will also see the installation of Terraform and it's configuration for AWS.

+## Table of Contents
 -  What is Terraform and how does it revolutionize infrastructure management?
 -  Why do we need it and how does it simplify provisioning?
--  Learn crucial Terraform terminologies with examples.
+-  Learn crucial Terraform terminologies with examples
--  Understand Terraform Lifecycle.
+-  Understand Terraform Workflow
--  Easily install Terraform and configure environments for AWS.
+-  Easily install Terraform and configure environments for AWS
+-  Conclusion

 Let’s start with understanding **Infrastructure as Code(IaC).**